Matrix-Andreas/methods-4-resources/README.md

 consisting of a mix of text and code.

 - Due
-  1. End of week 11 (Sunday 17 March, 23:59)
+  1. End of week 9 (Sunday 2 March, 23:59)
-  2. End of week 16 (Sunday 21 April, 23:59)
+  2. End of week 14 (Sunday 6 April, 23:59)
-  3. End of week 20 (Sunday 19 May, 23:59)
+  3. End of week 18 (Sunday 4 May, 23:59)

-You will receive a (short) feedback message from us on your portfolio assignments that you can use for improvements before finalizing your hand-ins.
+You will receive a (short, general) feedback message from us on your portfolio assignments that you can use for improvements before finalizing your hand-ins.